This file can be included to 64bit programs written in Euro Assembler.

 EUROASM UNICODE=NO

-SIZE# %Destination
+SIZE# %Destination.

-at invocation time.
+%^UNICODE at invocation time.

 Macro DecodeUTF8 converts Source UTF-8 string to UTF-16 or UTF-32 string.